 line too, and I'll be left with a long row of nice people behind me.

-Once this has occurred, I can maintain a large empty space for hours with
+Once this has occurred, I can maintain a large empty space as long as I

 no problems.
 But more frequently, the person directly behind me is not a